 This may include setting up and managing your site statistics, email and database, managing your domain name settings, backing up and recovering your site and database as needed, and communicating with the host’s technical staff.

 The tasks listed above can be difficult to overcome at first, especially running system backups.
-Don’t put your website at risk.
+Don’t put your website at risk; you should consider hiring a professional.
 If you need a hand, we can help with the Daily Backups, Updates, and more.

 Step 4 – Search Engine Optimization

 Once your website is up and running, you will need to draw users to your site.
 You can do this through local marketing strategies and search engine optimization.

 Search engine optimization simply means developing and managing your site in such a way that when users type in a set of key words in a search engine—such as Google—a link to your site is displayed close to the top of the search results.